 In addition to the transaction costs disclosed above, indirect costs may be incurred through the bid-offer spread on some pooled investment vehicles.
 The amount of any such costs is not separately provided to the Fund.

-• Derivatives
+Derivatives

 Derivatives comprise forward foreign exchange contracts.
-The market values as at 31 March 2013 are shown in the table below:
+The market values as at 31 March 2014 are nil.